emweb/winstng/README.md

 winstng was originally created by Pau Garcia i Quiles for both Windows and Linux, but only the Windows building functionality is currently maintained by Emweb.

+You can download the binary builds from the [Wt releases page](https://github.com/emweb/wt/releases).

 ## Usage instructions on Windows

 ### Dependencies